Today by Slack | Your Personal AI-Powered Daily Briefing

 Every workday starts the same way.
 You open Slack and you’re immediately hit with a wall of information: unread channels, thread replies, notifications from every connected app.
 Something feels urgent, but everything looks the same.
 You start scrolling, and 20 minutes later, you’ve seen a lot but you’re not sure what you actually need to act on.
 We built Today to give you an immediate understanding of where to focus.

-Think of Slack as the 2% of your AI investment that helps unlock the value of the other 98%: It’s not just where conversations happen, it’s where people, agents, apps, and data converge for you to get work done.
-The Today view curates that work across all of your Salesforce apps and data, your agents, your channel unreads and threads, and your connected apps, so you can start your day with clarity.
+Think of Slack as the 2% of your AI investment that helps unlock the value of the other 98%: It’s not just where conversations happen, it’s where people, agents, apps and data converge for you to get work done.
+The Today view curates that work across all of your Salesforce apps and data, your agents, your channel unread messages and threads, and your connected apps, so you can start your day with clarity.

 Slack is the AI work platform for every team, where all your people, data, apps, and agents work together.
 When you’re bringing all that shared intelligence together in one place, the challenge shifts from access to clarity.
 Today gives people the right signals of what’s most important to them so they can get their work done.